Abused dogs shouldn’t go sky diving. There is an old parable that goes “If a dog is

 If a dog is abused, he or she may tend to fear people who resemble his or her abuser for the rest of his or her life.
 If a dog is used as means of entertainment, to fight other dogs, one never really knows when he or she will attack another dog.
 The tendency becomes so natural for the dog.
 Even unprovoked, a once abused dog may viscously attack another.

-But when when two dogs have been abused in such a way, they both attack out of self-preservation.
+But when two dogs have been abused in such a way, they both attack out of self-preservation.
 They see the other as a threat and are unwilling to show any weakness.
 They retaliate with twice as much force, understanding their actions to be those necessary to regain control.
-We all seek control. control protects us from being hurt. but when we actively seek out love, we are seeking out the opportunity to relinquish control, to trust completely in another.
+We all seek control.
+Control protects us from being hurt.
+But when we actively seek out love, we are seeking out the opportunity to relinquish control, to trust completely in another.
 This can be scary.

 Falling in love is like falling out of an airplane.
 We give up any control, we remove our feet from the ground so that we can experience what it is like to have our heads in the clouds.
 Without our feet on the ground, we cannot hope for control.
 When we’ve been hurt before, we may cling to those roots, refusing to let ourselves really fall.
 This may bring us comfort and simultaneous pain.
 But, when we choose to let go, to really fall, we may experience the greatest thrill of our lives.